ArcaneEngineer/ECS-tutorials/part5.md

 ];

 ```

-These are _almost_ ready for use in our update and rendering loops.
-However, later in this tutorial, we'll set up our entity archtypes which will reference these new components.
+We also need to set up our entity archtypes, which will reference these new components.

 Remember that the first archetypes array is used to denote the values (by variable name) in the second array.
 The second array is what is used to actually construct each entity at initialisation.